Jeiwan/uniswapv3-book/src/milestone_2/user-interface.md

 Notice the `callStatic` called on `quoter`–this is what we discussed in the previous chapter: we need to force Ethers.js to make a static call.
 Since `quote` is not a `pure` or `view` function, Ethers.js will try to call `quote` in a transaction.

 And that's it!
-The UI now allows to specify arbitrary amounts and swap in either direction!
+The UI now allows us to specify arbitrary amounts and swap in either direction!